“God is faithful, by whom you were called into the fellowship of His Son, Jesus Christ our Lord.”

 We can eagerly expect Christ’s coming (1:8) because God is faithful.
 All the prerogatives of grace listed in verses 4-9 rest on God’s faithfulness to His grace.

 God is faithful,

 We count on God’s grace because God is faithful.
-The word “faithful” is emphatic in the Greek.
-God is always true to His word — to His past grace, present grace or future grace.
+The word “faithful” is emphatic in Greek.
+God is always true to His word — to His past grace, present grace, or future grace.
 God is trustworthy and reliable.
 He is faithful in the absolute sense; we are never faithful in the absolute sense.
 God attests our calling eternally by His character.
 We can depend on that.
 He is worthy of trust.

 God is the agent of our salvation.

 God’s call is an effectual call that brings forth salvation.
 We have eternal life because God saved our souls and is true to His Word.
 God’s faithfulness keeps us saved because He is faithful to His promises.
 His character is at stake in keeping His promises.